"Eat less, move more."

 Both are incredibly important for the optimal function of your body and hormones.

-For these reasons, it is very important to make time for quality sleep, as well as avoiding unnecessary stressors in your life.
+As a result, it is very important to make time for quality sleep, as well as avoid unnecessary stressors in your life.

 By making a few simple changes that optimize hormones, reduce hunger and boost metabolism, you can lose a lot of weight without ever counting a single calorie.